 How Are Cheese Curds Made?

-A step-by-step guide to making cheese curds is described at www.eatcurds.com:
+The process involves curdling milk, separating the curds from the whey, and forming squeaky cheese curds.
+A step-by-step guide to making cheese curds is described at www.wisconsincheese.com:

 - Milk Intake: Quality milk is the starting point for quality cheese curds.
 It takes approximately 10 pounds of milk to make 1 pound of cheese.